Affordable Housing Options for Low-Income Older Adults

 Home Sharing

 Through these types of programs, older adults with homes can find housemates who are also elderly, helping to lessen the cost of living.
-Older adults with spare rooms in their homes may wish pair up with those on fixed incomes searching for safe, affordable housing.
+Older adults with spare rooms in their homes may wish pair up with those on fixed incomes who are searching for safe, affordable housing.

 Additional Options